wp-plugins/menubar/readme.txt

 == Changelog ==

 = 4.8 =
-* Added the PHP item type
-= 4.7 =
+* Added the PHP item type, so you can build your menu items dynamically with PHP code = 4.7 =
 * Added the Exclude field to PageTree and CategoryTree types, so you can prevent one or more elements from being displayed
 * Added the Headings field to PageTree and CategoryTree types, so you can make one or more elements non clickable